 Warnings and Precautions

 - Skin and tissue irritation including redness, pain, warmth, or swelling at the IV site if the drug leaks out of the vein and into nearby tissue.
-Very rarely it may cause tissue necrosis (death).
+It may cause tissue necrosis (death).

-- Changes in the tissue of the heart and congestive heart failure which can very rarely be life-threatening and irreversible.
+- Changes in the tissue of the heart and congestive heart failure (when your heart has less ability to pump blood properly) which can be life-threatening and irreversible.
 You may be short of breath.
-Your arms, hands, legs, and feet may swell.
+Your arms, hands, legs and feet may swell.

 - This drug may raise your risk of getting a second cancer, such as leukemia.

 - Severe bone marrow suppression

 - Increase risk of infection

 - Tumor lysis syndrome: This drug may act on the cancer cells very quickly.
 This may affect how your kidneys work.

 - If you have received radiation treatments, your skin may become red after epirubucin.
 This reaction is called “recall.”
 Your body is recalling, or remembering, that it had radiation therapy.

 - Blood clots and events such as stroke and heart attack, which can be life-threatening.
 A blood clot in your leg may cause your leg to swell, appear red and warm, and/or cause pain.
 A blood clot in your lungs may cause trouble breathing, pain when breathing, and/or chest pain.